pasosdeJesus/intercambiador/README.md

 * func: Smart contract to manage list of ads and their coins and its tests
 * backend-smartcont: Scripts to deploy the smart contract and to use it
 * backend-auth: In Go manages authentication with Ton Connect 2.0
-* backend: In Ruby on Rails manages database, it uses backend-ts
+* backend: In Ruby on Rails manages database
 * frontend: It uses backend and backend-auth